 - Have an Individualized Educational Program (IEP) or Individualized Family Service Plan (IFSP) with at least 15 hours per week of special education and/or related services;

-- Are able to be served and safely maintained in the home and community through Autism Waiver services; and
+- Are able to be served and safely maintained in the home and community with AW services; and

 - Meet financial eligibility for Medical Assistance; their monthly income may not exceed 300% of SSI benefits, and their countable assets may not exceed $2,000 or $2500 (depending on eligibility category).

 AW services are offered by providers who must be approved as Medicaid providers and be appropriately licensed or certified.
 Statewide, there are over 60 Autism Waiver provider agencies.
 Provider agencies are approved to provide as few as one or as many as all nine AW services and may serve fewer than five individuals and up to or over 100.